Rock County, Minnesota: In popular culture

 Much of the second season of Fargo is set in Luverne and Rock County.

 Government and politics

 National politics

 Rock County traditionally votes Republican.
 In no presidential election since 1964 has it selected the Democratic candidate.
-It and Pipestone County were the only Minnesota counties Amy Klobuchar did not win in her 2012 Senate race.
+Along with its northern neighbor Pipestone County, it was one of only two Minnesota counties Amy Klobuchar did not win in her 2012 Senate race.